aytzey/CodetoPromptGenerator/README.md

 - **Directory Not Found:** Ensure that the directory path specified under "Settings" for your meta prompts is correct and that it exists.
 - **Refresh Lists:** Use the "Refresh" buttons if you add new files or meta prompts outside of the tool.
 This ensures the UI is always up-to-date.
 - **Token Counts:** The tool provides a rough word-based count of tokens.
 For more accurate token measurements specific to a particular model, additional integration would be needed.
+- **Starting Issues:** If you encounter any issues when starting the application:
+  - Make sure both Node.js and Python are installed and in your PATH
+  - Check that all dependencies have been installed correctly
+  - Look for any error messages in the console/terminal output
+  - Ensure ports 3000 and 5000 are not already in use by other applications

 ## Testing